avajs/ava/docs/03-assertions.md

 `.try()` allows you to *try* assertions without causing the test to fail.

 The implementation function behaves the same as any other test function.
 You can even use macros.
 The first title argument is always optional.
-Additional arguments are passed to the implemetation or macro function.
+Additional arguments are passed to the implementation or macro function.

 `.try()` is an asynchronous function.
 You must `await` it.
 The result object has `commit()` and `discard()` methods.
 You must decide whether to commit or discard the result.
 If you commit a failed result, your test will fail.